ptalom/test_coherence_on_BERT_with_matrix_completion/README.md

 For each configuration, I ran the solver multiple times with different random seeds and plotted the mean ± standard deviation to ensure consistent and robust comparisons

 ### Results
-[Fig 6] shows the effect of coherence-based masking on the reconstruction performance of the convex low-rank solver
+[Fig. 6] shows the effect of coherence-based masking on the reconstruction performance of the convex low-rank solver
 1. Total reconstruction error (`L_mean`) and masked-entry error (`L_mask_mean`) increase with τ.
 2. Error on observed entries (`L_obs_mean`) remains nearly constant.
 3. Low masking rates (`p_mask ≤ 0.3`) tolerate coherence reasonably well, while higher masking rates (`p_mask ≥ 0.5`) exhibit a sharp degradation when τ → 1.